Household Division: History

 The Household Division was once responsible for mounting the guard to several institutions in London.
 In 1819, the Household Division maintained ten separate guard mountings for 89 sentry posts.
 These include the Armoury Guard, the British Museum Guard, the Kensington Palace Guard, the King's Guard, the Magazine Guard, the Military Asylum Guard, the Savoy Prison Guard, the Tylt Guards, and the York Hospital Guard.
 In addition, the Household Division also provided night guards for the Bank of England, Covent Garden Opera House, and Drury Lane.
+However, the Household Division's commitment to most of these postings, besides the King's Guard, ceased at the end of the 19th century.